anmancuso/FEM_rectangular_domain/README.md

 - Refining meshes based on convergence theory to enhance solution accuracy.

 ## Files in the Repository
-- solver.py: Contains all the key functions for the FEM implementation.
+- `solver.py`: Contains all the key functions for the FEM implementation.
-- FEM_Demo.ipynb: A Jupyter notebook demonstrating the usage of functions from solver.py.
+- `FEM_Demo.ipynb`: A Jupyter notebook demonstrating the usage of functions from `solver.py`.